 I’m Jennifer Oldemeyer.
 My obsession with The Office began in 2008.
 Twelve years later, I created Pam’s Teapot Blog & Community to share my passion with others and create conversations.
-I also post daily Office poetry on Instagram – one for each of the 201 episodes!
+I also post Office poetry on Instagram – I hope to do one for each of the 201 episodes!

 If you love The Office and want to take your passion to the next level, then this blog is for you.
 Subscribing to my blog or following me on social media means you’re a member of The Virtual Finer Things Club.

 Join The Virtual Finer Things Club

 The Wider Community of The Office Fans

 In addition to running The Virtual Finer Things Club, I’m also an active participant in the broader Office fan community.
 In fact, I recently interviewed eleven Office superfans to learn about the inspiration behind their Office merchandise shops.
 If you’re looking for The Office gifts, be sure to check out that blog post!

 My Inspiration: Pam’s Teapot is Full of Memories